oktadev/okta-blog/_source/_posts/2019-12-26-java-mongodb-crud.md

 http PUT :8080/fridge/5dae7b4f6a99f01364de916e name="old pizza" expiration="03-30-2020" owner="Erin"
 ```

-Note that with a PUT you have to send data for all the fields, not just the field you want to update, otherwise the omitted fields are set to null.
+Note that with a PUT you have to send data for all the fields, not just the field you want to update, otherwise the omitted fields are set to `null`.
 If you just want to update select fields, use a PATCH.

 ```bash
 http PATCH :8080/fridge/5dae7b4f6a99f01364de916e owner="Andrew"